ryo33/enum_downcast/README.md

 You can see more examples in [/examples](https://github.com/ryo33/enum_downcast/tree/main/examples).

-My favorite one is: https://github.com/ryo33/enum_downcast/blob/75adcbc8d24adb4e9d7b3c873e92bfff0dde7882/examples/partial_custom_impl.rs#L44-L53
+My favorite one is one about custom downcast that allows interesting behavior like: https://github.com/ryo33/enum_downcast/blob/75adcbc8d24adb4e9d7b3c873e92bfff0dde7882/examples/partial_custom_impl.rs#L44-L53

 ## Features